 In CO2 injected planted aquariums, the quick boost in growth allows plants to adjust rapidly.
 In non-CO2 injected planted tanks, plants have to do the tough adjustment without the help of sufficient CO2.
 There are 2 key parts to reducing transition shock:

-Giving time for the tank to become biologically mature also reduces algae issues.
+Volatile organics also trigger algae.
+Giving time for the tank to become biologically mature reduces algae issues.
 This is an important point especially if one is starting out using higher amounts of light.

 Getting plants from the same water parameters as the tank environment greatly reduces transition stress & melting.
 Alkalinity (KH values) have a larger impact than other variables; staying within a 3 dKH range is very safe.